-The following academic units form the submission to UoA 7:
+The following academic units formed the submission to UoA 7:

 - School of Civil Engineering and Geosciences